 Snowkiting has been around for only a few years as a serious sport, but it was born out of a fusion of snowboarding and the growing demand by sporting fans for foil kites (an aeroplane wing shaped cloth structure).
 Although the US and France are both touted as being the sport’s origin, snowkiting is now available across Europe and North America in resorts such as Tirol and Haugastøl.

-Benefits of snowkiting for families
+Benefits of snowkiting for families who love extreme adventure sports

 - Improves balance and coordination.